Decentralisedme/btc_vs_usdt/Aug19_btc_vs_usdt/README.md

 ### 9 TimeSeriesSplit and CrossValidation

-After few test with train test split and give the relevance of time in the predition I have decided to appy TSS:
+After few tests with train test split and given the relevance of time in the predition I have decided to apply TSS:

 ```python
 from sklearn.model_selection import cross_val_score, TimeSeriesSplit